tristanpoland/Hive-Lab/README.md

 ## 3. Installation 🚀

 1. Download the installation script to your server.
-2. Make the script executable: `chmod +x install_hivelab.sh`
+2. Make the script executable: `chmod +x ./setup.sh`
-3. Run the script with sudo privileges: `sudo ./install_hivelab.sh`
+3. Run the script with sudo privileges: `sudo ./setup.sh`
 4. The script will automatically:
    - Update and upgrade system packages
    - Install necessary dependencies (jq, docker.io)